attaswift/BTree/README.md

 ### <a name="what">What Are B-Trees?</a>

-[B-trees][B-tree wiki] are search trees that provide an ordered key-value store with excellent performance characteristics.
+[B-trees][B-tree wiki] are search trees that provide a sorted key-value store with excellent performance characteristics.
 In essence, each node maintains a sorted array of its own elements, and another array for its children.
 The tree is kept balanced by three constraints: